-Main Point in Descriptive Types of Paragraphs
+Main Point in Descriptive Paragraph

 The essential thing in the description is the overall image you want to give your readers.
 If you don’t have a powerful impression of your subject, consider how it smells, sounds, feels, looks, tastes, or looks.